Jasper-Y/Parallel-algorithms/README.md

 | Algorithm              | O(n<sup>2</sup>logn) brute force | O(nlogn) Myers algorithm | O(nlogn) radix sorting | O(n) skew algorithm |
 | ---------------------- | -------------------------------- | ------------------------ | ---------------------- | ------------------- |
 | Sequential runtime (s) | 0.022553                         | 0.032577                 | 0.002393               | 0.004756            |

+### Approaches

+* Optimize data storage and representation

+  Reduce the memory usage.
+This might be helpful for the memory bottleneck.

+* cilk might be helpful

+  For our existing Myers algorithm, it can better balance the work load among different threads.
+Currently we only spread the tasks at the first loop.
+So each individual task has a number of huge sub-tasks.

+* Another issue is the sequential code in the first loop.

+  To build a RB tree, it seems like hard to parallel.

+* Parallel radix sort

+  This idea is inspired from the general radix sort where each processors sort part of the data based on a uniform key digit.
+Then they sends and receives the specific portion of data from other processors and proceeds to the next digit.
+For instance, 5 processors process integers.
+For the first iteration, each processor sorts its own data, keeps the data ends with i/N and sends out others.
+The first processor has xxx..xx0 and xxx..xx1.
+The second has xxx..xx2 and xxx..xx3.
+Then they sort the exchanged data based on the 2nd digit.
+And now first processor keeps and receives xxx..xx0x and xxx..xx1x.

+  However, the difference is the range of the digit in suffix array.
+At first, there are 26 different characters (assume we constrain the input within alphabet) so the range of the digit is [0, 25].
+In the last iteration, since all the suffix arrays are different, the labels are [0, n - 1].
+So in this case, it's hard to statically assign which portion of data to send where and what to receive from which processor.

+* Fully parallel in the counting sort

+  For the radix sort algorithm, we traverse the whole array many times in the counting sort.
+We also traverse arrays outside the counting sort.
+For the traversal inside the counting sort, I am trying to use vectorization, ISPC, parallel prefix sum to test.
+Problem is that the std::for_each and `<execution>` library is still not working.
+For the parallel prefix sum, if the bucket size is small, this might not be very helpful.
+So it's not worthwhile for a try at this time.